ngexp/hydrator/README.md

 }

 try {
-  // Create a new instance of the class by specifying its name.
+  // Create an instance of the Hydrator class and specify the class name
   $hydrator = new Hydrator(User::class);
   // Hydrate the class using the JSON adapter.
   $class = $hydrator->hydrate(new JsonAdapter($json));